-[Interview] Neo QLED 8K Engineers Discuss Packing the TVs’ Ultra-Slim Frames with Powerful Sound Technologies
+[Interview] Neo QLED 8K Engineers Discuss Packing the TVs’ Ultra-Slim Frames With Powerful Sound Technologies

-On a rainy night, a family gathers in their living room to watch a scary movie.
+On a rainy night, a family gathers in their living room to watch a horror movie.
 Snuggling up together under a big blanket, they push the sofa closer to the TV to maximize the spooky vibes.
 What else could they do to take their immersion to the next level?

 Samsung Electronics exquisitely refined its Neo QLED 8K lineup’s sound system to allow users to take full advantage of their large TV’s audio quality.
 The flagship displays were designed to analyze both the size of the space where they sit and how they’ve been installed in order to calibrate sound to its optimal settings.
 The TVs use that information to pump out realistic, object-tracking sound through their eight total speakers.
-When applied to our ‘family movie night’ scenario above, the TV’s speakers would compensate for when the family’s thick blanket absorbed the tones of mid-to-high registers, and evenly distribute three-dimensional sound from the corners of the room to the centre when the family sat closer to the screen.
+When applied to our ‘family movie night’ scenario above, the TV’s speakers would compensate for when the family’s thick blanket absorbed the tones of mid-to-high registers, and evenly distribute three-dimensional sound from the corners to the center when the family sat closer to the screen.

-To learn more about how Samsung’s newest TVs customize sound based on where users place their screen, and how sound has evolved as tool for fostering immersive home entertainment, Samsung sat down with some of the developers behind the displays.
+To learn more about how Samsung’s newest TVs customize sound based on where users place their screen, and how sound has evolved as tool for fostering immersive home entertainment, Samsung Newsroom sat down with some of the developers behind the displays.

 SpaceFit Does Spatial Analysis Daily to Optimize Sound Settings